jstritch/easy-git-annex/README.md

 #### Flag

 Some options do not accept a value.
 Supply a `null` value for these options.
-The JavaScript below obtains a list of Git remotes and the associated URLs.
+The line below obtains a list of Git remotes and the associated URLs.

 ```javascript
 const remoteResult = await myAnx.remote(anx.RemoteCommand.Show, undefined, { '--verbose': null });